-Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
-Students from articulating colleges must be able to travel to or locate to accommodations nearby.
+- Phase II of the OTA program is only available at Greenville Tech’s Greer Campus.
+Students from articulating colleges must be able to travel to or arrange accommodations near the campus.

-Fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
-Fieldwork assignments must be completed within 18 months following the completion of academic preparation.
+- Required fieldwork course assignments during Phase II will require students to travel and arrange temporary accommodations away from home.
+Fieldwork must be completed within 18 months of completion of academic courses.